Attendance

 Reporting Absences

-If your child is ill and unable to attend school, it is important that you ring our office to let us know as soon as possible and no later than 8am on the morning of illness.
+If your child is ill and unable to attend school, it is important that you ring our office to let us know as soon as possible and no later than 8:00am on the morning of illness.

 You should contact the school every day that your child is to be absent, giving us a reasonable explanation for the absence and an estimated date and time of return.

-Mr. Brearley in the office is the school’s attendance leader.
+Mr. Brearley in the office is the school’s attendance lead.
 He is always available to discuss your child’s attendance, as are our school’s senior leadership team.
 You can also speak to your child’s class teacher if you need support improving your child’s attendance or if you are having trouble picking them up, or dropping them off, on time.

 Home Visits